-Davies, in quite some form this year, opened his boundary account with an edge past the slips as the ball continued to deviate and to challenge the batsmen.
+Davies, who is in quite some form this year, opened his boundary account with an edge past the slips as the ball continued to deviate and to challenge the batsmen.
 The edge was followed by a drive through the covers off Rhodes, the smoothness of which can only be described as heavenly.
-It was a stroke which would have brought gasps of delight had there been anyone in the stands to gasp.
+It was a stroke which would have brought gasps of delight had there been a crowd to gasp.
 Abell followed up with a drive through the covers of his own which must have teased the fielder all the way to the boundary.
-The batsmen ran two runs hard before easing up as the ball must have crossed the rope, and the camera finally caught up with the fielder, in a heap between the rope and the boards, just beginning to pick himself up.
-And with that the next camera shot was of the umpires upending the stumps as the forecast rain fell with Somerset at 116 for 4, just four runs behind.
+The batsmen ran two runs hard before easing up, perhaps as the ball crossed the rope.
+The camera finally caught up with the fielder, in a heap between the rope and the boards, as he was beginning to pick himself up.
+The next camera shot was of the umpires upending the stumps as the forecast rain fell with Somerset at 116 for 4, just five runs behind.
 The sky was as dark as it had looked all match and the full covers were quickly on.
 It was a grim outlook indeed, and a glance at a forecast did nothing to alleviate the gloom.

-Instead of circumnavigating the ground while the players were off, I circumnavigated the garden and started to look for something useful to do.
-Having seen the sky in Birmingham and the forecast I was looking for a job for the rest of the day.
+Instead of circumnavigating the ground while the players were off as I would have done had I been at the match, I circumnavigated the garden and started to look for something useful to do.
+Having seen the sky in Birmingham and the forecast, I was looking for a job for the rest of the day.
 Ever-anxious though not to miss the slightest chance of cricket, I took a precautionary peek at my laptop.
 The umpires were ending an inspection and the groundstaff were moving equipment about with a purpose.
 It gave me the sort of surprise you get at a match when you think you have time for a meander around the town during a stoppage in play, only to return to find play has restarted without you.

-It was a partnership of controlled, attacking stroke play which, for one glorious hour, had the Warwickshire fielders chasing the ball around Edgbaston beneath those leaden skies.
-It would have had Somerset supporters dotted around the ground, perhaps concentrated near the sightscreen in the Pavilion and in front of the bar in the R.E.S Wyatt Stand at the other end applauding and cheering to the echo.
+It was a partnership of controlled, attacking stroke play which, for one glorious hour, had the Warwickshire fielders chasing the ball around Edgbaston beneath the leaden skies.
+In other times, it would have had Somerset supporters dotted around the ground, perhaps concentrated near the sight screen in the Pavilion and in front of the bar in the R.E.S Wyatt Stand at the other end applauding and cheering to the echo.
 The Hollies Stand symposium would not have been quiet either, for this was classic attacking Somerset batting from down the ages come to visit.
 It took the match a giant step away from Warwickshire, and it lifted the Somerset heart to the heavens.

-But it was not just the boundaries, it was too the ones, twos and threes which kept the momentum going.
+It was not just the boundaries, it was too the ones and twos which kept the momentum going.
 And whether for one, two, three or four Davies’ bat just oozed elegance and grace as it flowed through the stroke.
-The sight of fielders sliding along or towards the boundary to save a run here or two there as Davies and Overton piled on the pressure while Warwickshire’s first innings score was increasingly left behind just added to the sense of growing Somerset dominance.
-It was the sort of partnership that rouses supporters, that gets a home crowd buzzing, or as would have been the case in another year in this match, depresses it.
-There was no easing up by Somerset, no respite for Warwickshire; and when the respite did come it came not from a wicket or the weather but from the tea interval with Somerset 69 runs ahead, although the weather did take a hand when it extended the interval by 15 minutes.
+The sight of fielders sliding along or towards the boundary to save a run here or two there as Davies and Overton piled on the pressure with Warwickshire’s first innings score being increasingly left behind just added to the sense of growing Somerset dominance.
+It was the sort of partnership that rouses supporters, that gets a home crowd buzzing, or as would have been the case in this match, depresses it.
+There was no easing up by Somerset, no respite for Warwickshire; and when the respite did come it came not from a wicket or the weather but from the tea interval with Somerset still five wickets down and 69 runs ahead, although the weather did take a hand when it extended the interval by 15 minutes.

 Gregory is not a bad man to have walking down the pavilion steps at number eight.
-I wonder if he heard in his mind’s ear the words, “Come on Louis!” as I did.
-Gregory has had a long lay-off from competitive cricket due to his time in the England COVID-19 bubble without playing a match.
+I wonder if he heard in his mind’s ear the words, “Come on Lewis!” as I did.
+Gregory has had a long lay-off from competitive cricket due to his time in the England coronavirus bubble without playing a match.
 You would not have thought so from the precision with which he played the leg glance when Bresnan directed two balls down the leg side.
 I say directed because Bresnan is as accurate a bowler as you will find.
 Perhaps he was testing Gregory.
 The first was as perfect an example of the stroke as you will find.
-The second was a little less controlled, stayed in the air longer but went nearer to long leg than fine leg.
+The second was a little less controlled, stayed in the air longer and went nearer to long leg than fine leg.
 Neither gave the keeper a chance.
-I have aften wondered what the percentages are on that stroke.
+I have often wondered what the percentages are on that stroke.
 Not high when Abell plays it perhaps.
-Played like Gregory did perhaps worth the eight runs by which Somerset benefitted.
+When played like Gregory did, perhaps it was worth the eight runs by which Somerset benefited.